RealRuthvik/Minimal-EPS/README.md

 My approach was to model each component of the Electrical Power Subsystem (EPS) individually, with all components drawing power from a central bus.
 For simulation simplicity, I assumed that 1 minute of orbit time is equivalent to 1 second of simulation time.

 * **The Orbit**: I designed the orbit as a current source controlled by a clock at required intervals.
+For the updated circuit, I used the pwl(t - 90*floor(t/90), 0, 0.811, 60, 0.811, 60.000000001, 0) fucntion to deliver 811mA of current at required intervels for a total of 90 seconds and staying ON for only 60 seconds.

 ![Orbit](src/media/Orbit)